-Following the successful House passage of HR 7525 in May, U.S. Senators Kyrsten Sinema (I-AZ) and John Cornyn (R-TX) today introduced companion [S. ______] Special District Grant Accessibility Act (SDGAA) legislation in the US.
-Senate.
+Following the successful House passage of H.R.
+7525 in May, U.S. Senators Kyrsten Sinema (I-AZ) and John Cornyn (R-TX) today introduced a companion version of the Special District Grant Accessibility Act (SDGAA, Senate bill number to be assigned at a later date).
 The legislation would establish a first-ever, formal definition of “special district” in federal law and ensure communities served by these local agencies are eligible for all appropriate forms of federal financial assistance.

 [Insert Quote from Association Leadership here]